nfour/lance/readme.md

 ### API
 Lance is governed by a single config object that you feed it on initialization.
+The idea is to supply said config then to barely have to touch Lance again.

 ```coffee
 cfg = require './cfg/lance' # Exports the config object